habiba-imran/C-DSA-LAB-CODES/Week5/README5.md

 ## 📌 Overview

 A **priority queue** is a data structure that allows elements to be stored and removed based on their priority, rather than the order in which they were added.
-Tasks with a higher priority are removed before those with lower priority.
+Tasks with a higher priority are removed before those with the lower priority.

 🔹 **`Queue<T>`** handles the queue functionality for each priority level.
 🔹 **`PQueue<T>`** manages multiple `Queue` objects, each corresponding to a priority level.